kimsooyoung/Robot_Ignite_CodeFoundationForROS/README.md

 * When the laser readings detect that there's an obstacle (the wall) at less than 1 meter in front of the robot, the robot will stop its movement.
 * After it stops, the robot will turn 90 degrees to his right, facing the opening corner in the room (check Specifications).

-#### Specifications

-After turning 90 degrees, the robot MUST end in the orientation showed below (facing the opening corner):

-Fig. 1
-Example
-Expected behavior:

-Task 3
+### Task 3

 Inside the python_exam folder, create a new Python script, named task3.py.
-Inside this script, create a Python class named ExamControl.
+Inside this script, create a Python class named `ExamControl`.

-The ExamControl class has to contain, at least, the following 2 methods:
+The `ExamControl` class has to contain, at least, the following 2 methods:

-get_laser_readings: This method, when called, returns the values of the laser readings of the right and left side of the robot (check Specifications).
+* `get_laser_readings`: This method, when called, returns the values of the laser readings of the right and left side of the robot (check Specifications).
-main: This method, when called, makes the Turtlebot robot start the behavior described below:
+* `main`: This method, when called, makes the Turtlebot robot start the behavior described below:
 Initially, the robot starts moving forward, towards the opening in the room.

 While moving forward, your program keeps checking the values of the laser readings at the right and left sides of the robot.